 Here are four major tips to follow when figuring out how to stream video online.

 - HTTP Live Streaming (HLS) is currently the dominant streaming video format.
-That’s partly because HLS is a mobile-native format.
-Real-time Messaging Protocol (RTMP) delivery to the streaming host is still common and the most compatible method.
+That’s partly because HLS is a mobile-friendly format.
+Real-time Messaging Protocol (RTMP) ingest to the streaming host is still common and the most compatible method.

 - Building mobile apps has the potential to grow your subscriber base hugely.
 In fact, you can use Dacast APIs and SDKs to build mobile apps easily.